Utah Retirement Tax Credit

 Note: Any retirement credit that is more than the tax liability may not be carried back or forward.

-Each taxpayer (you, and/or your spouse if filing jointly) age 65 or older at the end of 2014, may be allowed a retirement credit of up to $450.
+Each taxpayer (you, and/or your spouse if filing jointly) age 65 or older at the end of 2016, may be allowed a retirement credit of up to $450.
 This credit is limited by the total of your modified adjusted gross income, nontaxable interest income, and any additions reported on TC-40A, Part 1.
+If a married couple filing a joint return are both age 65 or over they may claim a credit of up to $900.

 B. Taxpayers under Age 65 who were born before January 1, 1953